Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên09/07/2023

-According to the MDM (Mekong Dam Monitoring Project) report, river water levels along the Thai-Lao border are beginning to approach normal levels.
-However, due to little rain and dams across the basin taking advantage of water storage, the Mekong River water level at Stung Treng (Cambodia) is currently 1.5m lower than the average water level and the Tonle Sap River water level (Cambodia) is also 2m lower than the average.
+According to the MDM (Mekong Dam Monitoring Project) bulletin, river water levels along the Thai-Lao border are beginning to approach normal levels.
+However, due to little rain and hydropower dams across the basin taking advantage of water storage, the Mekong River water level at Stung Treng (Cambodia) is currently 1.5m lower than the average water level and the Tonle Sap River water level (Cambodia) is also 2m lower than the average.
 Currently, only 5,500 km2 is flooded, equivalent to 37% of the area compared to the average flooded area of many years.

 Nước sông Mekong thấp bất thường - Ảnh 1.

-Total water volume through Kratie station from 1.6 - 6.7.2023
+Total water volume through Kratie station from June 1 - July 6, 2023

 Citing data from the Mekong River Commission, the Southern Institute of Water Resources Research (SIWRP) said: At Kratie station (Cambodia), the total amount of water flowing through here from June 1 to July 6, 2023 was only 19.71 billion cubic meters.
 Compared to the average of many years in the same period (1961 - 2022), it is about 10.59 billion cubic meters less.
-Compared to 2022, it is 14.7 billion cubic meters less.
-And compared to the year with the first El Nino, 2019, it is about 0.63 billion cubic meters less.
+If compared to 2022, it is 14.7 billion cubic meters less.
+And if compared to the year with the first El Nino, 2019, it is about 0.63 billion cubic meters less.

 The water level at Kratie on July 6 was 10.28m, 2.75m lower than the average of many years, 1.16m lower than 2022 and 0.6m lower than 2019.

-Similarly, the water level at Tonle Sap Lake reached 1.65m; compared to the average of many years, it was 2.49m lower, compared to 2019, it was 0.98m lower, but 0.23m higher than 2019.
+Similarly, the water level at Tonle Sap Lake reached 1.65m; 2.49m lower than the average of many years, 0.98m lower than in 2019, but 0.23m higher than in 2019.

 At Tan Chau station (on Tien River), the highest water level on July 5 reached 1.45m; compared to the average of many years in the same period, it was 0.09m lower, 0.06m higher than in 2022 and 0.09m higher than in 2019.